DrewLab/Turner_Gheres_Proctor_Drew_eLife2020-1/README.md

 ---
 ## Original data and pre-processing
 ---
 The data provided on Box has gone through several pre-processing steps.
 Original data (.TIFF stacks, analog .txt files, camera .bin files, and LabVIEW TDMS files) exceed 17 TB and are available upon request.
-The code used to initially process all initial files is provided in the code repository's **Pre-processing-scripts** folder.
+The code used to initially process all initial files is provided in the code repository's **Pre-Processing Scripts** folder.
 The analysis follows past techniques from Winder et al, 2017.
 Paper available at: https://www.nature.com/articles/s41593-017-0007-y and code available at https://github.com/DrewLab/Winder_Echagarruga_Zhang_Drew_2017_Code

 Pre-processing is separated into three separate stages for both IOS and 2PLSM data, as well as a series of functions dedicated to sleep scoring for training the machine learning models.